 All girls aged 12 to 13 are offered the HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme, and given a series of injections within a 12-month period.
 The vaccine protects against a group of viruses that have been linked to the development of cervical cancer, and some rarer anal and genital cancers, and cancers of the head and neck.
 Not all cervical cancers are caused by HPV and so the vaccine does not result in immunity to cervical cancer, only to one of its potential causes.

-It is important to note that the vaccine coverage data collected from 2014/15 onwards are not directly comparable to previous years due to changes to the HPV schedule from three doses to two in September 2014.
-From the 2019-20 school year, the HPV vaccination programme will be extended to boys aged 12 to 13 years in England.
-This decision is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI), and will help prevent more cases of HPV-related cancers in boys and girls, such as head and neck cancers and anal and genital cancers.
+From the 2019/20 school year, the HPV vaccination programme has been extended to boys aged 12 to 13 years in England.
+This decision is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI), and will help prevent more cases of HPV-related cancers in boys and girls.
+The data presented here for 2019/20 only cover females aged 13 to 14 who have been offered both doses of the vaccine.

-Despite high vaccine coverage since the early 1990s, in the five years prior to 2012 there were nearly 800 confirmed cases of whooping cough, where on average there were 270 babies admitted to hospital per year and four deaths.
-Babies under three months of age are too young to have completed a primary course of the pertussis vaccine, but the incidence of the disease is highest in infants of this age and they have the greatest risk of complications and mortality (Public Health England).
-In response to a national outbreak, the Department of Health announced that pertussis immunisation would be offered to pregnant women from 1st October 2012 to protect infants by boosting the short-term immunity of babies until they can be vaccinated themselves (Department of Health).
+Despite high vaccine coverage since the early 1990s, in the five years prior to 2012 there were nearly 800 confirmed cases of pertussis (also known as whooping cough), where on average there were 270 babies admitted to hospital per year and four deaths.
+Babies under three months of age are too young to have completed a primary course of the pertussis vaccine, but the incidence of the disease is highest in infants of this age and they have the greatest risk of complications and mortality.
+In response to a national outbreak, the Department of Health announced that pertussis immunisation would be offered to pregnant women after 16 weeks gestation from 1 October 2012.
+This protects infants by boosting the short-term immunity of babies until they can be vaccinated themselves.

-As shown in the chart, pertussis vaccination coverage for pregnant women in England is not especially high, reaching 69.4% in September 2019.
-Since its introduction in October 2012 there has been an increase in uptake from 43.7% to a peak of 76.2% in December 2016.
+Pertussis vaccination coverage for pregnant women in England is not especially high.
+Since its introduction in October 2012, there has been an increase in uptake from 44% to a peak of 76% in December 2016.
+Since then, coverage has fluctuated at around 70%.
+In September 2020, coverage was 67% – just less than 3 percentage points lower than in September 2019.

 About this data